Leading Co-Design in Complex Systems

 It is for you, if you:

-are a manager or leader in a public, health, education or community organisation.
+are a manager, facilitator or leader in the public, health, education or community sectors.

 work in any role or context where you’re addressing complex issues and want to better engage others in your work.